multiversx/mx-docs/docs/sdk-and-tools/elastic-search.md

 ### Proxy support

-There are some endpoints in elrond-proxy that rely on an Elastic Search instance.
+There are some endpoints in elrond-proxy that rely on an Elasticsearch instance.
 They can be found [here](/sdk-and-tools/proxy#dependency-on-elastic-search).

 ## Multi-shards